phalcon-orphanage/docs/en/reference/models.rst

 .. highlights::

-    Without precautions mass assignment could allow attackers to set any database column’s value.
+    Without precautions mass assignment could allow attackers to set any database column's value.
 Only use this feature if you want to permit a user to insert/update every column in the model, even if those fields are not in the submitted form.